On The War Memorial Trail……The WWII Carpenter Buried In Seven Mile Bay Who Does Not Have A CWGC Headstone

 John’s son, John Harry, followed in his father’s footsteps in serving his country, enlisting in the Royal Canadian Navy in 1954, retiring as an aviation technician 25 years later.

 Thank you to Diane McQueston (Culbertson) for sharing photos and information about her grandfather, and to Shawn Rainville for searching through newspapers to help Pieter find family members.
 If you have a story to tell, please let Pieter know.
-Email him at memorialtrail@gmail.com, comment on the blog, or tweet to @researchmemori1.
+Email him at memorialtrail@gmail.com, or comment on the blog.

 …Want to follow our research?….